Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Best practices for release notes

 Writing great release notes is important to ensure users read those updates.
-It's not just about listing a bunch of changes - it's about doing it in a way that's easy for everyone to understand.
+It's not just about listing many changes - it's about doing it in a way everyone can understand.
 Here are some top tips to get it right. 👇

 1. Don't get overly technical

-While providing enough detail to inform users about the changes is important, diving too deep into technical jargon can scare away a large portion of your audience.
+While providing enough detail to inform users about the changes is important, going too deep into technical jargon can scare away a large portion of your audience.

-Aim to explain updates in a way that is accessible to all users, not just the technically savvy ones.
+Aim to explain updates in a way accessible to all users, not just the technically savvy ones.

 Use simple language and, if necessary, provide links to more detailed technical documentation for those interested in diving deeper.